Idrissa Traoré (footballer, born 1991)

-Idrissa Traoré Essien (born 6 May 1991) is a Malian international footballer who plays for Al-Nahda, as a midfielder.
+Idrissa Traoré Essien (born 6 May 1991) is a Malian international footballer who plays, as a midfielder.

 Club career

 Born in Bamako, Traoré has played for Requins de l'Atlantique, Real Bamako, Djoliba, Stade Gabèsien, Stade Malien, Vita Club, Darnes and Shabaab al Jabal.

 On 14 August 2019 Omani club Sohar SC confirmed, that they had signed Traoré.

 International career

 He made his international debut for Mali in 2015.